uw-pluverse/pluverse-latex-style-guide/README.md

  - prepositions (regardless of length)
  - conjunctions (and, but, for, or, nor)
  - to, as

+Note:
+1. the word immediately preceding the hyphen should be capitalized.
+For example, it should be `Learning-Based Approach`.

 ### Always use vector graphs and use the right font in the graphs.